HirokiShinsei/Anonymous-Voting-with-Admin-Dashboard/README.md

 - Confirm voting period has ended
 - Check election status in database
 - Verify results calculation cron job

+**Issue: Blank page or infinite loading on Cloudflare Pages**
+- Open browser DevTools (F12) and check Console tab for errors
+- Verify all file paths use relative paths (`./` instead of `/`)
+- Check that API_BASE URL is correctly configured
+- Ensure CORS is enabled on your API server
+- Check Network tab to see if API requests are being blocked
+- Try clearing Cloudflare cache: Cloudflare Dashboard → Caching → Purge Everything

+**Issue: "Failed to fetch" errors**
+- Verify API endpoint is using HTTPS
+- Check CORS configuration on API server
+- Ensure API is publicly accessible
+- Test API endpoint directly in browser

 ### Debug Mode